Undergraduate Programs

 Materials Science and Engineering is an interdisciplinary field of study.
 Students build a fundamental understanding of materials by taking courses in chemistry, physics, and engineering.
 In this program, you'll learn how to tailor the structure, properties, and performance of existing materials.
 You will also develop and synthesize new materials with unique properties.
 Finding the right material is important for both major technological and societal challenges.
 Examples include: renewable energy generation and storage, development of advanced microelectronics, environmental remediation, space exploration, and sustainable transportation.
 Our program can take you to the forefront of technology.
 If you want to make things smaller, faster, stronger, and smarter, this major might be for you.

-Scanning electron microscope; sputter deposition system; stress measurement system; discovery rheometer.
+Scanning electron microscope; sputter deposition system; stress measurement system; and discovery rheometer.